Hyperbolic groups with almost finitely presented subgroups: Preliminaries

 Since links of simplices in a flag complex are flag complexes and the join of two flag complexes is a flag complex.
 Lemma \ref{lem:links.in.xcplx} shows that the link of a vertex in $\xcplx$ is a flag complex and we obtain the following.

 \begin{cor} $\xcplx$ is a non-positively curved cube complex. \end{cor}

 These complexes form the base of our construction.
 We take branched covers to eliminate any isometrically embedded flat planes.
-To show that there are no flat planes in the universal cover, another idea from \cite{kropholler_new_2018} is used, namely the fly map.
+To show that there are no flat planes in the universal cover, we use the notion of fly maps.
+The details are included in the appendix.

-A choice of {\em $n$ directions} on a CAT(0) cube complex $X$ is a partition of the hyperplanes into sets $H_1\sqcup\dots\sqcup H_n$ such that no two hyperplanes in $H_i$ cross.